Interviews

 Connecting on LinkedIn

 Kindly send a request via email and share your thoughts.
 You could also send a connection request on LinkedIn with a personalized note.
+However, to maximize your chances of getting accepted, make sure you have a presentable LinkedIn profile.

 Subject line: [Job Title] interview: would you be open to this?